 The government launched a partnership with several companies, including Amazon, Boots and the Wellcome Trust, to help increase testing for frontline NHS staff.

 On Thursday 2 April, Hancock announced during the daily press conference that the government had set a target of conducting 100,000 tests in England every day by the end of the month.

 Announcing a five-point plan to step up testing from the current 10,000 a day, he said: “That is the goal and I am determined that we will get there.”

-However, his pledge fell short of the promise recently made by prime minister Boris Johnson, who said two weeks ago the aim was to conduct 250,000 tests a day.
+However, his pledge fell short of the promise recently made by prime minister Boris Johnson, who previously said this number could reach 250,000 tests a day.